Net metering in Pennsylvania

 File a complaint

 Our utilities exist to serve their customers.
-If you’re having a problem that isn’t being resolved quickly by your utility, file a complaint with the Pennsylvania Public Utility Commission.
+If you have a problem your utility is not quickly resolving, file a complaint with the Pennsylvania Public Utility Commission.

 Pennsylvania resources